-The girl shied away, Shrinking.
+The girl shied away like a daisy in the wind

-"I want to let you in on a little secret, sugar," Myrtle

-strong steady whirring of the

-engine, the wind tearing at her hairdo.
-"I run off from home

-when I was just about your age.
+"I want to let you in on a little secret, sugar," Myrtle said, speaking loudly around the strong steady whirring of the engine, the wind racing around and tearing at her hairdo.
+"I run off from home when I was just about your age.
 Don't worry.
+Look at me.
+Here I am, thirty-two, and ain't been caught yet."

-Hook at me.
-Here fourteen for stealing - she couldn't even remember what, money probably - but she had always come back and her mama always taken her back.
+Myrtle cackled.
+"T. None of it was true: she'd been kicked out of the house at fourteen for stealing - she couldn't even remember what, money probably - but she would always come back and her mama would take her back.
 Later, her step-father sent her to a reform school.
-So in a way what she said was true: she had run away from the school.
+Well in a way what she said was true: she had run away from the school.